Engenni language

 Engenni (Ẹgẹnẹ) is an Edoid language of Nigeria.

 Grammar

 Engenni is a fairly isolating language, having little affixation.
 There is no plural form for words.
 It has definite articles, but no indefinite articles.
-There is a two-contrast with regards to demonstratives, while pronominal and adnominal demonstratives are identical (as in English).
+There is a two-contrast with regard to demonstratives, while pronominal and adnominal demonstratives are identical (as in English).
 Verbs are marked for perfective/imperfective aspect, but there is no past tense.

 Engenni is an SVO language that uses prepositions.
 Adjectives, demonstratives, and numerals follow the noun they describe.
 Yes–no questions are marked with a special particle, which goes at the end of the question.
 Negation is indicated by a change in tone.

 Writing System

 Engenni has been written since the 1930s, initially in leaflets, posters and religious hymns, or a translation of the Bible.
 It took several decades before non-religious literary works were published in English.
 In the 1970s, several literacy works were published by Joycelyn Clevenger or Mosaic Urugba with the Rivers Readers Project.
 A translation of the New Testament, Baibulu Eba Fai was published in 1977 by World Home Bible League.
 An alphabet with 9 vowels and 25 consonants is used in epoch.

 In 2011, a new alphabet with 10 vowels and 30 consonants was adopted and published.